skewll/vue-vanta-revamp/README.md

 # vue-vanta-revamp - 2024 revamp of vue-vanta npm

-> Add animated vanta.js backgrounds to vue and nuxt projects ackgrounds to in a few lines of code.
+> Add animated vanta.js backgrounds to vue and nuxt projects in a few lines of code.

 ### How to use?
 ```bash